philtoms/short-circuit/README.md

 ### Bind to deferred state change

-This pattern uses a simplified XPath syntax to bind a state change event to another state value change.
+This pattern uses a simplified XPath syntax to bind a state change event to another state value.

 ```
   header: {